-Panno et al. (in preparation a,b) found that the widths of fractures and solution-enlarged crevices in the Galena Dolomite ranged from less than 0.4 inches to 3 feet or more.
+Panno et al. (2015, in press) found that the widths of fractures and solution-enlarged crevices within the Galena Group ranged from less than 0.4 inches (1 centimeter) to 3 feet (1 meter) or more.
 In general, the crevices provide a network of pathways through which infiltrating surface water and groundwater can flow rapidly (Figure 18).
 Bedding planes may also provide pathways for groundwater movement.
 The effect of depth on the porosity and permeability associated with shear zones is currently under investigation.
-However, elevated concentrations of nitrate as nitrogen (NO3-N) and choride (Cl-) in groundwater from private wells suggest the system is open to surface-borne contamination to depths of at least 100 feet (Panno and Luman 2008).
+However, elevated concentrations of nitrate as nitrogen (NO3-N) and chloride (Cl-) in groundwater from private wells suggest the system is open to surface-borne contamination to depths of at least 100 feet (31 meters; Panno and Luman 2008).

-There are 16 public water supplies in Jo Daviess County having between one and nine production wells, for a total of more than 50 in the county.
+Jo Daviess County has 16 public water supplies with between one and nine production wells, for a total of more than 50 in the county.
 Three of these public supply wells are screened in shallow sand and gravel aquifers (two in East Dubuque and one in Galena).
 The others are drilled into bedrock, and many of them are open to multiple aquifers.
-Almost two-thirds of the wells are open to the Galena-Platteville Aquifer.
-About one-third of the wells are open to deeper aquifers, including the Jordan Sandstone, Ironton-Galesville Sandstone, Eau Claire Formation, and Mt.
+Almost two-thirds of the wells are open to the Galena-Platteville aquifer.
+About one-third of the wells are open to deeper aquifers, including the Jordan Sandstone, Ironton-Galesville Sandstone (also known as the Wonewoc Formation in adjacent states), Eau Claire Formation, and Mt.
 Simon Sandstone; about half of these wells are open to shallower bedrock aquifers (Galena-Platteville and Ancell) as well.
-Bedrock well depths range from 200 to 1,825 feet.
-Seven of Galena's eight wells are more than 1,500 feet deep.
+Bedrock well depths range from 200 to 1,825 feet (61 to 556 meters).
+Seven of Galena's eight wells are more than 1,500 feet (457 meters) deep.